zackees/isolated-environment/README.md

 This is a package isolation library designed specifically for AI developers to solve the problems of AI dependency conflicts introduced by the various `pytorch`/`tensorflow`/etc incompatibilities within and between AI apps.

+This library also makes it so that your app can be installed with `pip install <package>` instead of `pip install <package> --extra-index-url ...`, since this dependency is handled at the runtime of your app.

 Never make your users install your app with `--extra-index-url`.
 Handle as part of your app runtime instead.

 Complex dependencies that you would normally put as part of your `requirements.txt` file, are instead moved to the runtime.
 This greatly